marlam/bino/doc/bino-manual.md

   Read commands from a script file.
 See [Scripting].

-- `--disable-stereo`
+- `--stereo`

-  Disable OpenGL quad-buffered stereo support.
-This is a workaround for broken drivers, mostly the NVIDIA proprietary drivers on Linux.
+  Enable OpenGL quad-buffered stereo support.
+This typically only works with legacy proprietary GPU drivers, and autodetection breaks with these drivers, so this feature has to be enabled manually.

 - `--opengles`